 5 August 2021, 20:50 | Updated: 28 June 2022, 16:58

 Today, millions are hearing an ancient 3,000-year-old text within a 100-year-old classical work, from the biggest pop stars of today.
 Here’s what happened...

-Classical composer Gustav Holst has inadvertently teamed up with pop star Billie Eilish, and it’s wonderful.
-In ‘Goldwing’, a song on Eilish’s new album Happier than Ever, you can hear a somewhat obscure Holst hymn, sung by the teenage star, note for note.
+Classical composer Gustav Holst has inadvertently teamed up with pop star Billie Eilish.
+In ‘Goldwing’, a song on Eilish’s 2021 album Happier than Ever, you can hear a somewhat obscure Holst hymn, sung by the teenage star, note for note.

 And to start the story, we have to go back three millennia – because the best art and expression often has a long backstory.